 Christian Inpatient Rehab

 In 2014 alone, more than 1,700 Americans aged 18 to 25 died from prescription drug overdoses, according to the National Institute on Drug Abuse.
 That’s around 5 people in that age bracket each day, and that doesn’t include individuals who died from overdoses in other age brackets or from illicit drugs such as cocaine or heroin.
-Clearly, these statistics illustrate a wide-spread issue of drug use and addiction in the United States, and those issues don’t discriminate according to religion.
+Clearly, these statistics illustrate a wide-spread issue of drug use and addiction in the United States, and these issues don’t discriminate according to religion.

 Substance abuse disorders can impact almost anyone of any age, race, location or income level, and being Christian doesn’t make you immune to drugs or addiction disorders.
 Medical science is still working to understand addiction, but we do know that drugs and other substances work chemically within the body.
-Those changes can make your body dependent on substances, and while some people might be more susceptible because of history or genetics, anyone can fall prey to addiction.
+Those changes can make your body dependent on substances, and while some people might be more susceptible because of history or genetics, anyone can fall prey to the disease of addiction.

 Christians often tell one another that coming to Jesus and praying can get you out of addiction.
 While the Roman road to Salvation is very true, and “there is now no condemnation for those who are in Christ Jesus” (Romans 8:1), it’s important to remember that salvation is not the same as a drug-free lifestyle.